Critical Times

 About

-This project is financially supported by Movetia.
-Movetia promotes exchange, mobility and cooperation within the fields of education, training and youth work – in Switzerland, Europe and worldwide. wwww.movetia.ch.
+From 2020 to 2023, the Critical Times project was generously funded by Movetia.
+Movetia promotes exchange, mobility and cooperation within the fields of education, training and youth work – in Switzerland, Europe and worldwide. www.movetia.ch.

 Previous Events